rp2323/data_analysis_portfolio/city_parish_salaries_project/cps_readme.md

 ```
 </details>

-* Ruled out active employees with populated 'end of employment' dates/inactive employees without termination dates (seven employees were discovered, leading to 19 total rows removed from the dataset prior to analysis).
+* Identified active employees with populated 'end of employment' dates and inactive employees lacking termination dates--due to an inability to confirm the employment status of these employees, they were removed from the dataset, leading to a decrease of 19 rows total.

 ![emp_with_earlier_term_dates](https://github.com/rp2323/data_analysis_portfolio/blob/01dde66885505938a026cf9f6281ac86c6df6930/city_parish_salaries_project/images/emp_with_earlier_term_dates.png)